pilpel1/battery_alert/docs/README.md

 ## Sound Alert Customization
 To change the alert sound:
-1. Prepare your custom MP3 file
+1. Prepare your custom WAV file
-2. Replace `assets/alert_sound.mp3` with your file
+2. Replace `assets/alert_sound.wav` with your file
-3. Make sure to name it exactly `alert_sound.mp3`
+3. Make sure to name it exactly `alert_sound.wav`

 ## Sound Credits
 The alert sound effect was generated using [LoudMe AI](https://loudme.ai/s/clzl29nd8003boj3ujku6ugvm).